 About this course

-This course builds on the subjects covered in the OOW (Yachts) Navigation and Radar module by refreshing training in chart work, tides and radar, and by introducing other aspects necessary at master level.
-There is a greater focus on passage planning with an assessed plan to complete and then execute in the multi-purpose bridge simulator.
+This course builds on the subjects covered in the OOW (Yachts) Navigation and Radar module by refreshing training in tides, radar and electronic navigation systems, and by introducing other aspects necessary at master level.
+There is a greater focus on passage planning with an assessed plan to complete.
 Other topics include:

 - Search and rescue procedures in theory and in practice (in the simulator).